Jeffrey Abbey

 Jeffrey L. Abbey (born September 1, 1998) is an American professional dirt track and stock car racing driver.
 He last competed part-time in the NASCAR Gander Outdoors Truck Series, driving the No. 44 Chevrolet Silverado for Niece Motorsports.

 Racing career

-Abbey initially began his racing career driving go-karts at age 6.
+Abbey initially began his racing career driving go-karts at the age of six.
 He later competed in the International Motor Contest Association's Southern Sport Modifieds, winning the national championship in 2016.

 Gander Outdoors Truck Series

 Abbey made his NASCAR debut in 2017, driving the No. 45 Chevrolet Silverado for Niece Motorsports at Eldora.
-He started 16th and finished 14th.
+He started sixteenth and finished fourteenth.
 Abbey returned to the truck at the second Martinsville race, where he started 26th and finished 22nd.

 Abbey returned to the series at the 2018 Eldora Dirt Derby, driving the No. 34 Chevrolet Silverado for Reaume Brothers Racing.
 He started 25th and finished 17th.

 Personal life

-He currently attends Texas A&M University, studying engineering.
+He studied engineering at Texas A&M University.